Some of our clients live and/or work overseas, and have asked us about non-residency status with regards to tax.

 Always remember that tax concessions allowed are based on what the hypothetical "reasonable" person would do.
 A reasonable person would not eat out at the swankiest restaurant every night they were away.
 They might do that once, but not every night.
 So, don't get carried away.

 Non-business parts of the trip are not deductible

-Let's say that you arrive in the country where you are looking to buy rental property.
+Let's say that you arrive in the country to inspect your rental property, meet with suppliers and possibly purchase another rental.
 You have a few days' worth of appointments set up, but you have planned to also take a few days to rest up as well.
 The total trip is 10 days, with 3 days' business pre-planned, and the rest being vacation.
 Therefore, you cannot claim the entire trip as a business expense.
 Instead, work out the proportion related to business (30%, in this example), and claim that percentage of the costs.

 Can we claim for both of us then and the kids too?

 Highly unlikely.
 Your children are likely not active working partners of your LTC, so you would have to make further adjustments to exclude costs related to their stay.
 What about your spouse or partner?
 Well, is your significant other a part of the business, e.g. a director of the company?
 Are they actively involved in the taxable activities of the LTC?
 Is the firm/professional you are meeting at your destination expecting to meet both of you?
 Then likely yes you can claim.

 Questions?
 Please feel free to contact us.
 And for clients, before you go away, please please please contact us.